Hygrophila (plant): Description

 The leaves are either homomorphic, all with one form, or heteromorphic, with different forms on one plant.
 Homomorphic leaves are always simple and entire.
 Plants with heteromorphic leaves generally have pinnately divided basal leaves with either filiform (feather-like) or linear segments, and undivided leaves higher on the stem.

 The flowers have white to purple corollas with either 5 equal lobes or 2 lips.
 A lipped corolla has an erect, concave upper lip with two lobes, and a lower lip with 3 lobes.
 The flower has four stamens.
 Two may be staminodal, lacking pollen.
 The individual filaments of the stamens are united into pairs by a membrane.
 There is an inconspicuous nectar disc.
 Each flower yields at least 6 seeds.

 Ecology and uses

+A number of Hygrophila species and cultivars are popular within the aquascaping and aquarium hobbies, including H. angustifolia, H. corymbosa, H. lancea 'Araguaia', H. pinnatifida, H. difformis 'Water Wisteria', H. odora, H. polysperma 'Indian swampweed' and H. siamensis.
+Additionally, there are some striking newer forms on the market, such as the vivid hybrids of Hygrophila polysperma, 'Sunset' and 'Rosanervig'.

-A number of species are cultivated for the aquarium trade, including H. difformis (water wisteria) and Hygrophila polysperma (Indian swampweed).
-Many members of the genus are troublesome weeds in irrigation and drainage ditches as well as rice fields.
-Several have become established outside of their native ranges, largely due to the aquarium trade, such as H. polysperma in the southern United States.
+Many members of the genus are troublesome weeds if they become established within irrigation systems, drains or drainage ditches, as well as in rice fields.
+Several have become established outside of their native ranges, either due to accidentally-discarded cuttings or deliberate release, such as H. polysperma in the southern United States.